-This resilient channel will create an air gap or decoupling zone of up to 1/2″ so that all the noise will get trap and lose most of the energy due to change in medium.
+This resilient channel will create an air gap or decoupling zone of up to 1/2″ so that all the noise will get trapped and lose most of the energy due to changes in the medium.

 This is the most effective way to trap the noise and in addition, you can use green glue to dissipate most of the noise energy into the heat form.